The 7 Steps Of One Day Divorce Approach – Oregon Divorce

 - On Boarding – The Stage 1

-Our Portland divorce lawyer conducts an online interview and asks for background information on the husband and wife, employment and income, the marriage, and if appropriate, the children.
+Our Oregon divorce lawyer conducts an online interview and asks for background information on on each spouse, employment and income, the marriage, and if appropriate, the children.

-Our Oregon divorce attorney will then reviews the legal issues the husband and wife wish to raise.
-Both husband and wife will know exactly what issues will be raised at the Mediation Binding Arbitration.
+Our Oregon divorce attorney will then reviews the legal issues each spouse wishes to resolve.
+Each spouse will know exactly what issues will be raised at the Mediation Binding Arbitration.
 There are no surprises.

-A second interview requires the husband and wife to disclose all assets and liabilities to one another.
+A second interview requires each spouse to disclose all assets and liabilities to one another.

 The Next Stages involve A Pre-Mediation Conference And Mediation Binding Arbitration